internet4000/radio4000/README.md

 ## Firebase security rules

 Firebase rules are a bitch.
-With the [Blaze Compiler](https://github.com/firebase/blaze_compiler) it's supposed to be easier, so.
+With the [Blaze Compiler](https://github.com/firebase/blaze_compiler) it's supposed to be easier, so:

 ```
 $ npm install -g blaze_compiler